MCNotify/Plugin/README.md

-# MCNotify
+# ZoneX

-MCNotify is a Spigot plugin that allows players to create and protect various areas as well as subscribe to events that occur within their area.
+ZoneX is a Spigot plugin that allows players to create and protect various areas as well as subscribe to events that occur within their area.
 Is your furnace done?
 Are your hoppers full?
 Are your crops grown?
-MCNotify has support for many different events that will notify the player when the event has triggered within a specified area, allowing the player to focus on the most important issues at hand.
+ZoneX has support for many different events that will notify the player when the event has triggered within a specified area, allowing the player to focus on the most important issues at hand.

 # For Server Owners:
-Installing MCNotify is easy.
+Installing ZoneX is easy.
 Simply download the .jar file and place it in the plugins forlder.
-After running your server once, MCNotify will create a folder within the plugins folder that will need to be configured beofre MCNotify can run.
-MCNotify requires a local database connection to save player areas and subscriptions.
-Once these configuration options have been configured, MCNotify will create your database tables and perform database upgrades automatically!
+After running your server once, ZoneX will create a folder within the plugins folder that will need to be configured beofre ZoneX can run.
+MCNofity allows flat file storage, however it is highly recommended to configure a database connection to store the data.
+Once these configuration options have been configured, ZoneX will create your database tables (or flat file) automatically!

-Note: This plugin is free, with the ability to pay for additional features.
+This plugin is currently free, however as development progresses, a paid version will be released in the future.
+Currently all of the premium features are avaliable, but the plan is to split functionality as follows:

 | | Free | Premium |
 |----|----|----|